-I always recommend to brands whom I consult/ work with that they should move from a last click tracking mentality to one that ascertains value across the sales funnel.
+I always recommend to brands that they should move from a last click tracking mentality to one that ascertains value across the sales funnel.

-The first question that should be asked by brands (but is rarely asked strangely enough) is why bother?
-Most ‘experts’ give clients very broad reasoning hence I thought it pertinent to give you some exact reasons why you should evolve from a last click wins tracking methodology to a multi click attribution model.
+The first question that should be asked by brands is why bother?
+Some give broad reasoning hence I thought it pertinent to give you some more specific reasons why you should evolve from a last click wins tracking methodology to a multi click attribution model.

 Ethos: Finding out the true path to conversion helps you attribute cost against value thus ascertaining ROAS (Return On Ad Spend).
-This will then in turn help you set out the correct marketing mix that will in turn improve your digital marketing ROI.
+This will then in turn help you set out the correct marketing mix that will in turn improve your digital marketing ROI + sales volume (and LTV if you are attracting more sticky customers but that’s for another post).

 Consumers research, compare and make purchase decisions via multiple touch points across multiple channels.
 If you are solely measuring return based on a last click methodology you are by definition not measuring all the customer touch points and thus have an incomplete picture of your targeting opportunities.